 Unfortunately, I haven’t.
 I did look into it, and I may give it a try whenever my schedule frees up.
 I seem to be lacking in horror movie reviews and I haven’t reviewed as many things from Canada.
 Sure, there are exceptions such as Perfect Blue, Ringu, or Kakurenbo as far as horror is concerned or Wilby Wonderful and The Corporation as far as Canadian cinema is concerned (not counting co-productions).
 We’ll see.

-3. “Do you look for different things in anime films vs. live action films?” -Moyatori from The Moyatorium
+3. “Do you look for different things in anime films vs. live-action films?” -Moyatori from The Moyatorium

 That’s something I never thought about too much, but I appreciate the question as it got me thinking a lot.
 There are things that I look for in both such as characterization, storytelling, originality, and presentation which can work in both media.
 Let’s start with anime films and/or series.
 Things that I exclusively look for in anime involve animation quality although I’m not a Sakuga-monger.
 I also pay attention to voice acting quality in the original track whenever I can compared to dubs sometimes.
 There have been cases where I’ve liked the dub more than the original Japanese track (see my thoughts on Shinesman, Sailor Victory, and Yugo the Negotiator on that issue).
-As far as live action media is concerned, I focus on shot composition regardless how high-quality the camera work is.
-I also focus on subtle things a lot more when it comes to acting such as facial expressions, logic of a certain emotion, and also the cinematic technique which is something I know I can judge on since I do have a film background.
+As far as live-action media is concerned, I focus on shot composition regardless of how high-quality the camera work is.
+I also focus on subtle things a lot more when it comes to acting such as facial expressions, the logic of a certain emotion, and also the cinematic technique which is something I know I can judge on since I do have a film background.
 As nerdy as it sounds, I do enjoy seeing the purpose of filming ideologies and using narrative techniques to convey the storytelling.